 Where to stay in Bristol

-The average cost of a hotel is around £70 per night, but there are many budget hotels under this budget, here is a list of some of the best places to stay in Bristol below and above this budget:
+The average cost of a hotel is around £70 per night, but there are many budget hotels and Airbnbs under this budget, here is a list of some of the best places to stay in Bristol below and above this budget:

 The Kyle Blue – Have you ever fancied staying on a riverside barge?
 This Dutch barge is now an upmarket hostel and is docked in Bristol’s harbour.
 For a hotel with a difference, the rooms and décor are quirky, eclectic, yet contemporary with views of Bristol Harbour.
 Private cabins are available and there are also cabins with five beds and typically of any seagoing vessel, you might have to duck if you’re tall to avoid banging your head!
 Prices start from only £45 per night!